 Common Nameplate Materials

 There are nearly a dozen base materials that can be manufactured into metal nameplates.
-These substrates provide the foundation for your nameplate selection, as different metals will come with different strengths, weatherability and reactive properties that must be keenly considered to choose the right nameplate for you.
+These substrates provide the foundation for your nameplate selection, as different nameplate materials will come with different strengths, weatherability and reactive properties that must be keenly considered to choose the right nameplate for you.

 1. Stainless Steel

-Stainless steel is one of the most common nameplate substrates in today’s metal etching and plate fabrication market.
+Stainless steel is one of the most common nameplate materials in today’s metal etching and plate fabrication market.

 Stainless steel is incredibly long-lasting.
 It is stain-resistant to the vast majority of environmental taints, corrosions, and moisture-related damage, and hyper-durable.
 It will take a lot to dent or nick a stainless steel nameplate.